junxit/us-congress-bills-111/metadata.md

 - 2009-11-06 — Introduced in House
 - 2009-11-06 — Introduced in House
 - 2009-11-06 — Referred to the House Committee on Natural Resources.
+- 2009-11-09 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2010-05-18 — Considered under suspension of the rules. (consideration: CR H3492-3493)
+- 2010-05-18 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+211.
+- 2010-05-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-18 — Mr. Miller, George moved to suspend the rules and agree to the resolution.
+- 2010-05-18 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H3492)
+- 2010-05-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H3492)